Windows81/Roblox-Freedom-Distribution/Guides/AppendDeobfuscatedStrings/README.md

-# How I exposed 2021E Rōblox's Strings
+# How I Exposed 2021E Rōblox's Strings

 This procedure doesn't have a direct use case that I know of.
 It _might_ make it easier for me to develop Freedom Distribution in the future.